Contact Info.

 ADA Compliance

 The Notice under the Americans with Disabilities Act states that Montgomery County, Tennessee will not discriminate against qualified individuals with disabilities on the basis of disability in its services, programs, or activities.
-For more information or for questions regarding Montgomery County’s ADA compliance, please contact the County’s ADA Coordinator Amanda Bush at (931) 553-5113.
+For more information or for questions regarding Montgomery County’s ADA compliance, please contact the County’s ADA Coordinator at (931) 553-5113.

 What is the Americans with Disabilities Act?